ahnan4arch/op-docs/Open Peer - Protocol Specification - Annex Rolodex.md

 ### Returns

-  * Rolodex server token - the access token to be used with the rolodex service
+  * Rolodex server token - the access token to be used with the rolodex service.
+The server must ensure the token has a sufficient validity timeframe left for the rolodex service before returning to the client.

 ### Security Considerations